jharwell/sierra/docs/src/usage/run_time_tree.rst

    - ``--template-input-file``
    - ``--batch-criteria``

-   SIERRA will abort stage{1,2} processing when this occurs in order to preserve data integrity; this behavior can be overwridden with ``--exp-overwrite``, in which case the use assumes full responsibility for ensuring the integrity of the experiment.
+   SIERRA will abort stage {1,2} processing when this occurs in order to preserve data integrity; this behavior can be overwridden with ``--exp-overwrite``, in which case the use assumes full responsibility for ensuring the integrity of the experiment.

    Always better to check the arguments before hitting ENTER.
 Measure twice, cut once, as the saying goes.